 The Class A Performance Rights vesting period ended on 30 June 2022.
 While the full hurdle was not met, a pro-rata vesting of Class A Performance Rights occurred as the Group achieved greater than 50% of the Proforma revenue target.
-The Class B Performance Rights remain on issue, with the Performance Rights vesting conditions having not been met since their date of issue.
+The Class A Performance Rights remained on issue from their date of issue until they vested on 6 December 2022.
+On 6 December 2022, 4,383,664 Class A Performance Rights partially met their vesting conditions and 2,245,555 ordinary shares were issued on 6 December 2022 pursuant to the vesting of all 4,383,664 Class A Performance Rights.